drupalcommerce/commerce-docs/v2/recipes/order-custom-workflow.rst

 An order workflow is defined in a YAML configuration file in a custom or contrib module, let's call it ``my_module``.
 The file should be called ``my_module.workflows.yml`` and it should be created at the root folder of the module.
 Drupal Commerce will automatically detect the file and load the workflows defined in it, after you clear the caches.

-Have a look at the original definition of the Fulfillment workflow.
+Have a look at the original definition of the Fulfillment workflow in the ``commerce_order.workflows.yml`` file.
 We are going to add a Processing state and specify that the order should move from Draft, to Processing, to Fulfillment, and finally to Completed state.

+The group key in the definition should always have "commerce_order" as its value.

 .. code-block:: yaml